 “As our audiences around the world turn to Disney+ to find inspiration and optimism, we believe the true-life heroism of the Mercury 7 will showcase the tenacity of the human spirit and inspire a new generation to reach for the stars,” said Ricky Strauss, president, Content & Marketing, Disney+.
 “The wonderful team of storytellers at National Geographic, Warner Horizon Scripted Television and Appian Way have crafted a compelling and entertaining tale and we are honored to give it a global home as the first scripted Disney+ original series from National Geographic.”

 DiCaprio and Jennifer Davisson are executive producers, along with showrunner Mark Lafferty.
 Chris Long directed and executive produced the first episode.
-Will Staples and Howard Korder are also executive producers.
-Thelma Schoonmaker and Danny Strong are consulting producers.
+Will Staples, Howard Korder and Danny Strong are also executive producers.
+Thelma Schoonmaker is consulting producer.
 Michael Hampton shepherded this project on behalf of Appian Way and is co-producer.

 “Tom Wolfe’s book brilliantly captured a critical moment in American history that really resonated with all of us at Appian Way and Nat Geo,” said Davisson.
 “Disney+ is the perfect partner to bring forth this story of what it takes to truly achieve something extraordinary, but also the personal costs of that ambition.”